Onelinerhub/onelinerhub/python-pandas/how-to-drop-duplicates-from-data-frame.md

-# How to drop duplicates from data frame
+# How to drop duplicates from dataframe

 ```python
 import pandas as pd